K3 surfaces associated with curves of genus two: Family of elliptic K3 surfaces associated to genus 2 curves

 It is easily checked that the rational components of the $E_8$ fiber described above map as following: $N_6 \mapsto O$ (recall that $N_6$ is the zero section of the $D_{14}$ fibration, on which the quotient map is an isogeny of elliptic surfaces), $N_5 \mapsto Q_9, N_4 \mapsto Q_8, N_0 \mapsto Q_{10}, N_3 \mapsto Q_7, N_2 \mapsto Q_6, N_1 \mapsto Q_5, S \mapsto Q_4$.
 Hence, we see a natural copy of $E_8$ within the N\'eron-Severi lattice of $Y$.
 On the other hand, we can also see eight roots orthogonal to all the generators of $E_8$ as well as to each other, namely $Q_{14}, Q_{16}, Q_{18}, Q_{20}, Q_{22}, Q_{24}, Q_1$ and $Q_2$.

-Now, we use the construction of Naruki \cite{Na} which gives an explicit embedding of $N \oplus E_8(-1)$ inside the N\'eron-Severi lattice of a Kummer surface of a generic principally polarized abelian surface, or $\Lambda_{(16,6)}$.
-We extend this construction to get an identification of $\Lambda_{(16,6)}$ with $NS(Y)$, i.e. the lattice generated by the roots in the diagram above.
+Now, we use the calculation of \cite{Na} which gives an explicit embedding of $N \oplus E_8(-1)$ inside the N\'eron-Severi lattice of a Kummer surface of a generic principally polarized abelian surface, or $\Lambda_{(16,6)}$.
+We extend this embedding to get an identification of $\Lambda_{(16,6)}$ with $\NS(Y)$, i.e. the lattice generated by the roots in the diagram above.

 The identification is as follows:

 Here $\alpha(C_{23}) = C_{23} + L - 2E_0$.

 The class of the fiber is